 Natural remedies that may help include:

 Tea tree oil.
-Applying a small amount of this strong-smelling oil to especially scaly patches on your scalp can help reduce dandruff, says New York holistic dermatologist Alan Dattner, MD.
-However, it can trigger allergies, so use it only for short periods.
+Apply a small amount of this strong-smelling oil to especially scaly patches on your scalp, says New York holistic dermatologist Alan Dattner, MD.
+It can trigger allergies, though, so use it only for short periods.

 Aloe.
 The thick fluid in the leaves of the aloe vera plant may ease dandruff, says New York dermatologist Michele Green, MD.
 In a small study, aloe eased itching and scaly skin in people with seborrheic dermatitis, a skin condition that can create dandruff.
-You can cut an aloe leaf and squeeze the fluid directly to the affect area, or use store-bought aloe vera gel.
+You can cut an aloe leaf and squeeze the fluid directly onto the affected area, or use store-bought aloe vera gel.